apache/couchdb/README.md

 ## decide functionality

-There are cases when we want to call configured providers until any of them would make a decission.
+There are cases when we want to call configured providers until any of them would make a decision.
 We also would want to be able to find out if any decision has been made so we could call default handler.
 In order to be able to do so there is couch_epi:decide/5.
 Every service which uses this feature would get either: